chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [x] ⭐ [Efficiently Scaling Transformer Inference](https://arxiv.org/abs/2211.05102): use model parallel to accelerating inference, by Google, in MLSys'23
 - [ ] [HexGen: Generative Inference of Foundation Model over Heterogeneous Decentralized Environment](https://arxiv.org/abs/2311.11514):  a distributed inference engine that supports asymmetric partitioning of the inference computation
+- [ ] [APAR: LLMs Can Do Auto-Parallel Auto-Regressive Decoding](https://arxiv.org/abs/2401.06761): how to make it auto-parallel?

 ### Prune & Sparsity 💡